 To write a good summary, imagine that a reader may choose whether or not to read the body of the paper based on your summary.
 Thus, a summary should clearly describe your approach to the problem and, most prominently, what your most important conclusions were.
 The summary should inspire a reader to learn the details of your work.

 Summaries that are mere restatements of the contest problem, or are a cut-and-paste from the Introduction are generally considered to be weak.

-In addition to the Summary Sheet, each team must also attach a Control Sheet to their submission.
+In addition to the Summary Sheet, each team must also download, complete, and attach a Team Control Sheet to their submission.
 This sheet is a declaration from the participants pledging that they have abided by the contest rules and instructions.
-It must be signed by each individual member of the team.
+It must be signed by each individual member of the team and the team advisor.